GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/0-Getting-Started.md

 For this lab, you will be building a chatbot for a bicycle store that can answer queries about bicycles and accessories for you.

-The code exercises in this lab contain two folders:
+The coding exercises for each lab contain two folders:

 | Folder      | Purpose                                                                                             |
 |-------------|-----------------------------------------------------------------------------------------------------|
 | `start`     | Unmodified code that is ready for you to begin the exercise.
 Make your changes in this folder.      |
 | `completed` | Completed code for reference.
 Compare your changes with this folder when you complete the exercise. |

+Please see the [lab outline section](#lab-outline) below for more details.

 ### Chatbot Demo

 https://arg-syd-aiapp1day-chat.azurewebsites.net/

 ![alt text](images/chatbot-image.png)

 The product catalog for the bicycle store is stored in Azure Cosmos DB database.
 The solution will use Azure Cosmos DB vector search capabilities to retrieve relevant documents from the database based on the user's query.
 It will generate the final response using Chat Completion API from Azure OpenAI.